txt/mase/src/tex/evil.md

 lot of people to write lots of little tools, each of which represent or control some thing, somewhere.

 Part four was a little tricky but, as shown in this book, it turned out not to be too hard.
 Having access to many models and much data can be overwhelming-- unless some GREAT SECRET can be used to significantly simply all that information.
-For the longest time, that
-GREAT SECRET was unknown.
-However, recent advances have revealed the GREAT that
+For the longest time, that GREAT SECRET was unknown.
+However, recent advances have revealed that if we describe something in _N_ dimensions, then there is usually a much smaller set of _M_ dimensions that contain most of the signal.
+So
- SECRET-- if we describe something in _N_ dimensions, then there is usually a much smaller set of _M_ dimensions that contain most of the signal.
-The GREAT SECRET is that is it very easy (and fast) to find, then exploit, those few number of _M_ dimensions.
+GREAT SECRET is that is it very easy (and very fast) to find then exploit those few number of _M_ dimensions for solving seemingly complex problems.

 \begin{wrapfigure}{r}{1.3in}
 \includegraphics[width=1.3in]{img/evillaugh.jpg}
 \end{wrapfigure}With those controllers in hand, we are now free to move to part five; i.e. taking over the world.
-In fact, the truly evil part of this work is that know you know you have the power to change the world.
-Which also means (evil laugh) you have the guilt if you do not use that power to right the wrongs of the world.
+In fact, the truly evil part of this work is this:
+_now you know you have the power to change the world_.
+This also means that (evil laugh)
+_now you have the guilt if you do not use that power to right the wrongs of the world_.
 So welcome to a lifetime of discontent (punctuated by the occasionaly, perhaps fleerting, truimphs) as you struggle to solve a very large number of pressing problems facing humanity.

 'Nough said.
+Good luck with that whole world domination thing.
+One tip: if at first you cannot dominate the whole thing, start out with something smaller.
+Find some people who have problems, then work with them to make changes that help them.
-Good luck taking over the world.
-Remember: if you don't try then you won't be able to sleep at night, ever again (final evil laugh).
+Remember: if you don't try then you won't be able to sleep at night.
+Ever again (evil laugh).